dsolstad/walkthrough-try2hack.nl/level12.md

 }
 ```

-If you run the script in your browser, then you will see a whole bunch of valid passwords, but it's just one password that makes any sense, which is "648tryharder".

-Now let's see what that username is:
+Now for the username, which is based on the password:
 ```Javascript
 var pw = "tryharder";
 document.write("3e3a378c63aa1"+pw.substring(7,8)+"55e3e9"+pw.substring(4,5)+"e9d2bdcd6a1");
 ```

-Let's try google on that hash...
+Let's try Google on that hash...
-e3a378c63aa1e55e3e9ae9d2bdcd6a1 => lamer
+First hit gave me the answer: 3e3a378c63aa1e55e3e9ae9d2bdcd6a1 => lamer

 Success!